-- 1. Adjust valve clearance after 1000 hours of operation or as needed. - Valve adjustments should be done after the cylinder head bolts have been re-tightened.
+- 1. Adjust valve clearance after the first and then at 1000 hours, or as needed. - 2.
 Engine should be cold and NOT running. - 3.
 Watch the valves while turning the engine over by hand.
 Turn until the inlet valve starts to open and the exhaust valve starts to close (the valves are rocking).
-Then turn the crankshaft one more full turn and adjust the clearance on both valves for this cylinder. - 4.
-Loosen the lock nut and adjust the clearance between the rocker arm and valve guide of both the intake and exhaust valves with the adjustment screw (Figure 5).
+Then turn the crankshaft one more full turn and adjust the clearance on both valves for this cylinder.
+Align the top mark of the crank pulley with the TOP mark of the timing gear case. - 4.
+Loosen the lock nut and adjust the clearance between the rocker arm and valve guide of both the intake and exhaust valves with the adjustment screw (Figure 6).
 Clearance on both intake and exhaust valves should be 0.008 in.
 (0.2 mm). - 5.
 Repeat steps 3 and 4 for each cylinder.
-Each set of valves must be adjusted individually. - 6.
-Replace the rocker arm cover.
-Tighten cover nuts to 5 8 ft/lbs (0.8 2.3 kg/m).
+Each set of valves must be adjusted individually. - Replace the rocker arm cover.
+Tighten cover nuts to 5 - 8 ft/lbs (0.8 - 2.3 kg/m).